funzeye/Terraform/style/README.md

 - Helper = used as auxillery styling for exceptional versions of a component - can be used by different types of components.
 -- e.g. 5 buttons and 5 images on screen - is-disabled helper class applied to just 1 of the 5 buttons and 1 of the 5 images - is-disabled css appears in source of just those 2 components.

 We won't have a sass vendors folder as these files will be loaded in using Yarn at project development time to ensure we get the most up to date versions.
+They will be referenced in the imports folder however, just ensure the paths are still correct with your versions of the package.

 for the above structure I took inspiration from both ITCSS and 7-1 folder structures mainly - but changed the parts I didnt feel comfortable with.
 I will probably add another folder for animations as my animations library grows.